 In Alabama, partial fault completely bars you from recovering damages.

-To begin the process of filing a lawsuit against a hospital in Birmingham, you should contact our personal injury attorneys at the Fob James Law Firm today.
+To begin the process of filing a lawsuit against a hospital in Birmingham, you should contact our experienced Birmingham medical malpractice attorneys for assistance.

 Dereliction occurs when the hospital’s actions deviate from the standard of care.